gipsh/gipsh/README.md

 #### Self-employed developer | I'm looking for projects I can contribute to

-- 🐱‍👤 Skills: golang, java, ruby, AWS, serverless and more
+- 🐱‍👤 Skills: golang, java, ruby, AWS, serverless and many more 😎
 - 👯 I’m looking to collaborate on blockachain, web3, smart contracts, solidity
 - ♟ Chess & 🏂 Snowboard fan!